Moddable-OpenSource/moddable/documentation/xs/XS Platforms.md

 ### C defines and includes

-XS mostly relies on constants and functions from the C stantard library, accessed thru macros with `C_` or `c_` prefixes:
+XS mostly relies on constants and functions from the C standard library, accessed thru macros with `C_` or `c_` prefixes:

 	#include <math.h>
 	#define C_NAN NAN